Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Introduction

-An alternative to the polarimetric approach was proposed in Hall et al. (2000) \cite{hall2000measurement}.
-Three fields are stabilized to three resonances of an optical cavity with the center resonance polarized orthogonally to the magnetic field and the other two resonances polarized parallel to it.
-In this case, the finesse of the optical cavity is used to improve precision with which the lasers can be stabilized to the cavity resonances.
-This is unlike the polarimetric based technique in which the finesse of the cavity amplifies the signal.
-The \ac{VMB} effect can then be measured by observing the relative changes between the two outer resonances and the center resonance when the magnetic field is modulated.
-Here, it is necessary to use three resonances to decouple the measurement from the length noise of the cavity.
+An alternative to the polarimetric approach was proposed in Ref.~\cite{hall2000measurement}.
+Three laser fields are stabilized to three resonances of an optical cavity with the center resonance polarized orthogonally to the magnetic field and the outer two resonances polarized parallel to it.
+The \ac{VMB} effect can then be measured by observing the relative frequency changes between the two outer resonances and the center resonance when the magnetic field is modulated.
+In this case, the finesse of the optical cavity does not directly amplify the signal, but is used to improve the precision with which the lasers can be stabilized to the cavity resonances.
+By using three resonances, it is also possible to decouple the measurement from the length noise of the cavity.

+This paper provides a demonstration of the sensing scheme for this technique using a 19\,m optical cavity without a magnetic field.
+A heterodyne detection system is used to read out the frequency changes between the cavity resonances.
+The ultimate goal of this prototype setup is to demonstrate that this technique is capable of achieving a sensitivity sufficient to measure \ac{VMB} using the magnet string assembled for the Any Light Particle Search II (ALPS\,II) at the \ac{DESY}, in Hamburg, Germany.